-- Good nutrition: To make sure your kids are getting enough nutrients, consider a daily multivitamin.
-The omega-3 fish oils (especially DHA) are important for brain development and a must for growing kids.
+- Good nutrition: To make sure your kids are getting enough nutrients, consider a daily multivitamin like Incredivites.
+It provides calcium and vitamin D which are crucial bone-building nutrients and supports a healthy immune system in kids.
+The omega-3 fish oils (especially DHA) in Mighty Smart®Choice are important for brain development and a must for growing kids.

 - Less screen time: Television, computers, tablets, and phones all have our kids sitting and staring at one screen or another.
 In fact, a recent report suggests that kids average eight hours of screen time a day.
 Try limiting screen time on school nights and turning off all electronics an hour before bed—this will greatly help calm their minds which will help them get to sleep faster.

 - Get moving: Since schools are cutting back on physical education, parents have to take the time to make sure their kids spend at least some of the day doing something active.
 Exercise is great for kids’ brains; it helps them sleep better, have more confidence and better thinking skills, and improves their moods.
 When kids are having a tough time with their homework, send them outside to run around in the backyard for 15-20 minutes; it does wonders.

 Our children’s brains need to be gently nurtured in order to perform their best.
 Taking simple steps can really pay off.